Discovering...

 320 km/h

-Al Boraq speed
+Al Boraq top speed

 Africa's First High-Speed Train